Relintai/pandemonium_engine_docs/getting_started/step_by_step/nodes_and_scenes.md

 ![](img/nodes_and_scenes_11_save_scene_as.png)

+Note:
-.. note:: The Save Scene As dialog, like other file dialogs in the editor, only
+ The Save Scene As dialog, like other file dialogs in the editor, only
           allows you to save files inside the project.
 The `res://` path at the top of the window represents the project's root directory and stands for "resource path".
 For more information about file paths in